Mystery Play of Elche: Normal

-August 15 is when the second act, known as La Festa ("The Feast") is staged.
+August 15 is when the second act, known as La Festa (“The Feast”) is staged.
 It focuses on the burial, Assumption and Coronation of the Virgin.
-It begins at 10 o'clock with "El Soterrar" ("The Interment"): this portion takes place in the streets outside the basilica, with a procession of the image of the dead Virgin, the actors, and bands playing songs of La Festa.
+It begins at 10 o'clock with El Soterrar (“The Interment”), which takes place in the streets outside the Basilica with a procession of the image of the dead Virgin, the other actors, and bands playing songs of La Festa.

 Preparations

 In the weeks leading to the staging of the Misteri, several preparatory events occur.

-On August 6, in the Room of the Council, "la prova de veus" ("the test of voices") takes place, to select those who will sing in the Misteri.
-This shows that Elche's City Council, and not the Church, financially supports the play.
+On August 6, in the civic Room of the Council, La prova de veus (“the test of voices”) takes place to select those who will sing in the Misteri.
+This shows that Elche’s City Council, and not the Church, financially supports the play.

-At 6 o'clock in the evening of August 10, "La prova de l'àngel" ("the test of the angel") is conducted inside the basilica.
-This is when organizers identify children resistant to dizziness, who are thus fit to descend and ascend on the aerial stage devices.
+At 6 o'clock in the evening of August 10, La prova de l'àngel (“the test of the angel”) is conducted inside the Basilica.
+This is when organizers identify children resistant to dizziness, and thus fit to descend and ascend on the aerial stage devices.

 Extraordinary

-On 11–13 August, the so-called "Assajos generals" or extraordinary representations, take place.
+From 11 to 13 August, the so-called Assajos generals or extraordinary representations, take place as rehearsals for the actual event.

 Antisemitism

-The play has been criticized for its viciously medieval portrayals of evil Jews, with critic David Nirenberg asking whether the sponsors ought to remove the racist material as the actors in the Oberammergau Passion Play have done, and pointing out that the play, which will be broadcast on Facebook for the first time in 2019, violates Facebook's hate-speech policy.
+The play has been criticized for its viciously medieval negative portrayals of Jews.
+Critic David Nirenberg asked whether the sponsors ought to remove the racist material as actors in the Oberammergau Passion Play have done, and pointing out that the play, which was broadcast on Facebook for the first time in 2019, violates the platform’s hate speech policies.